We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Some studies show that cranberries could help reduce the risk of UTIs by preventing bacteria from adhering to the urinary tract.
+Some studies suggest that cranberries could help reduce your risk of UTIs by preventing bacteria from adhering to your urinary tract.

 Probiotics are beneficial microorganisms that are consumed through food or supplements.
 They can promote a healthy balance of bacteria in your gut.

 Probiotics are available in supplement form or can be found in fermented foods, such as kefir, kimchi, kombucha, and probiotic yogurt.